 This ceremony they repeat so long as they have a penny left, and they consider it as an affront if any one declines the invitation.

 Every pulperia nearby an Estancia is provided with a guitar, and whoever plays on it is treated at the expense of the company.
 These musicians of the pampa never sing any other than a continuous tour of yarabys, or Peruvian songs, which are the most monotonous and dismal in the world.
 The tone is lamentable, and they always turn upon a tour of disappointed love, and lovers deploring their pains in deserts; but never treat of lively, agreeable, or even indifferent subjects.

-After all, these gaucho pulperias, miserable as they are, are not much inferior to some of the inns, as they are called, in Spain herself.
-It is very true, that in the larger post-towns improvements have been made of late years in the accommodations for travellers; but in other situations, where they are obliged to remain during perhaps the whole night after a long day trip, the buildings are literally nothing better than ventas, or low public-houses frequented by the poorest peasantry: they sometimes do not consist of two stories, or even of two rooms, but a separation is made by a curtain, the harbour of all kinds of filth and vermin.
+After all, these gaucho pulperias in the pampa, miserable as they are, are not much inferior to some of the inns, as they are called, in Spain herself.
+It is very true, that in the larger post-towns improvements have been made of late years in the accommodations for travelers; but in other situations, where they are obliged to remain during perhaps the whole night after a long day trip, the buildings are literally nothing better than huts, or low public-houses frequented by the poorest peasantry: they sometimes do not consist of two stories, or even of two rooms, but a separation is made by a curtain, the harbour of all kinds of filth and vermin.

 At the pulperia near Buenos Aires they are frequently provided with a guitar, but the performaces upon it are the most wretched that can be imagined.

 Picturesque Illustrations of Buenos Ayres and Monte Video: By Emeric Essex Vidal

 How you can visit a real pulperia: